 The Europe 2020 strategy states that the growth of our societies must be smart, through more effective investments in education, research and innovation.
 It also says that society must be sustainable, thanks to a decisive move towards a low-carbon economy.
 And that society has to be inclusive, with a strong emphasis on job creation and poverty reduction.
 We are confident that RRI Tools will contribute to the realisation of this strategy.
 In doing so, it will contribute to transform Research and Innovation in Europe into a process targeted at the grand challenges of our time—science for society—where deliberation and reflection are coupled with action–science with society.

-Deputy Director of Science and Environment at “la Caixa” Foundation, a Spanish foundation whose mission is to contribute to the advancement of people and society.
+RRI Tools Project Coordinator, Deputy Director of Science and Environment at “la Caixa” Foundation, a Spanish foundation whose mission is to contribute to the advancement of people and society.
 It supports, social welfare projects, the dissemination of culture and science, research and education.
-Some key initiatives are IrsiCaixa, an AIDS research institute, which has an important role in the RRI Tools project as its deputy coordinator, and CosmoCaixa, the science centre of Barcelona.